davidlawrencer/github-cheat-sheet/README.md

 `git init` — Initializes current directory as a git repository.
 Question: What do we mean by a "local" directory?

+`.gitignore` - Tells git which files **NOT** to track.
+You should add this immediately after your `git init`, so that git will know which files to... ignore!

 ### Seeing What's Going On

 `git status` - shows status, including staged changes, unstaged changes, and untracked files.